 Store Port wine in a cool and dark location.
 As long as you don’t open it, you shouldn’t put it in the refrigerator.
 A rack in your cellar with a steady temperature is perfect.

 Vintage Ports should always lie on their sides, just like table wines.
 Ruby and Tawny Ports are ready to drink once released and can either be stored upright or on their sides.

 Can Port Wine Be Aged?

 Some Port wines can be aged, but others can’t.
 Ruby and Tawny Port (including Reserve and Colheita wines) are ready to drink as soon as you buy them.
 They won’t get much better if you store them for a long time.
 Vintage Port, on the other hand, has enormous aging potential.
-The longer you put it into your cellar, the more its tannins will soften, and the more complex aroma will it develop.
+The longer you put it into your cellar, the more its tannins will soften, and the more complex aromas will it develop.

 The bottle cap gives you a hint about the wine’s aging potential: A regular long cork is an indicator for a wine with aging potential.
 A cork cap topped with plastic means that you should drink the wine soon.